Photo Center NW

 Certificate students gain a solid education in the fundamentals of photography through the Photo I-III sequence, digital imaging, color and light control classes.
 There are required classes in history, business and project development, and advanced students customize their education, pursuing advanced seminars and topic classes that align with their own style and vision.

 Students refine their ability to create a body of work in the Junior and Senior Seminars and in the capstone course, Thesis, which is a year-long course.
-During their Thesis year students meet with faculty advisers and develop a body of work for exhibition.
+During their Thesis year students meet with faculty advisors and develop a body of work for exhibition.
 After defending their work before a committee Certificate students participate in the annual thesis exhibition at the Photo Center gallery.

 Advising / Admissions